Every young player selected in this year’s NHL Draft will have his own story to tell.

 Most NHL.com mock drafts have Coyle going late in the first round, so he could be there at No. 19 when the Kings pick (assuming Dean Lombardi hasn’t already traded it away for something different).

 We caught up with Coyle this week to talk about the past, present and future, as he heads towards the NHL Draft in just a few days…

 First off, who got you started in hockey?

 Everybody on my dad’s side of the family plays hockey.
 I’m cousins with (former NHLers) Tony Amonte and Bobby Sheehan.

-As a player, when did you start to realize ‘Hey, people are really starting to pay attention to me’?
+As a player, when did you begin to realize, ‘Hey, people are really starting to pay attention to me’?

 When I was little I was pretty good.
 I was always one of the best players on my teams growing up.
-Going into high school I was pretty small though, around 5’6″ or 5’7″.
-My sophomore year I started to grow and develop.
+Going into high school I was pretty small though, around 5-foot-6 or 5-foot-7.
+Then, my sophomore year, I started to grow and develop.
 When I started to progress that way I started to believe that maybe I could play in college and maybe the NHL.

 One team asked me if I liked Sam Adams.
 I wasn’t sure if they meant the beer or some new rapper.
 So, I just say “no”…it was safer that way.

-You scored pretty well in the combine testing, even placing in the top-10 in nine different categories…with a first place in the duration test…was that your goal or did things just end up that way?
+You scored pretty well in most of the Combine testing, placing in the top-10 in nine different categories — including a first place finish in the duration test.
+Was that your goal, to be so consistent across most of the categories, or did things just end up that way?

-How about a combine-type question…If you received a phone call saying you had to leave your house in five minutes and could never go back…what three things would you have to take with you and why?
+How about a Combine-type question…If you received a phone call saying you had to leave your house in five minutes and could never go back, what two things would you have to take with you?